 For financial assets that are credit impaired (stage 3), interest income is calculated by applying the effective interest rate (EIR) to the carrying value net of the expected credit loss provision.
 For financial assets classified as Purchased or Originated Credit Impaired (POCI), the Group calculates credit-adjusted effective interest rate, which is calculated based on the amortised cost of these financial assets instead of its gross carrying amount and incorporates the impact of expected credit losses in estimated future cash flows.

-Notes to the Consolidated Financial Statements (continued) 30 September 2022 p.
+p.
 Fee and commission income

 Fee and commission income is recognised on a single principle based five-step model to be applied to all contracts with customers.
 The five steps in the model are as follows: